Bulletdev/Bulletdev/README.md

 - I'm a Web Developer, mainly java & python
 - A curiosity about me:  luv 2 play Chess.

-**Game is in progress.** This is open to ANYONE to play the next move.
-That's the point. :wave:  It's your turn!
-Move a black (solid) piece.

 |   | A | B | C | D | E | F | G | H |
 | - | - | - | - | - | - | - | - | - |